Start9Labs/documentation/site/source/user-manual/service-guides/nextcloud/nextcloud-apps/nc-cookbook.rst

 #. (iOS connection) You will be prompted to enter the following:

-    - Server URL - get this from your server -> Nextcloud -> Interfaces (LAN is recommended)
+    - Server URL - get this from your server's Services -> Nextcloud -> Interfaces (LAN is recommended)
     - Username - get this from your server's Services -> Nextcloud -> Properties (embassy is default)
     - Password - get this from your server's Services -> Nextcloud -> Properties